 Restrictive interventions may only be used when based on an individual-specific need to address critical health and safety risks.
 Restrictive interventions must be person-centered and may only be used when there is no less restrictive alternative to address a current significant health and safety risk specific to the individual and their situation and may only be used as long as the significant risk is imminent..
-Restrictive interventions may be employed to support individuals to comply with legal mandates, conditional releases, and to maintain safety.
+Restrictive interventions may be employed to support individuals to comply with legal be provider or setting driven.
+Restrictive interventions may only be applied if they are the least restrictive method for addressing the identified risk and consent to by the individual.
+Practices that result in involuntary seclusion or isolation of an individual are not permitted.